DeLesseps Story Morrison: Morrison and race

-Louisiana Gubernatorial Election of 1956
+Gubernatorial election of 1956

-The current lieutenant governor, C. E. "Cap" Barham of Ruston, ran unsuccessfully with Morrison in a bid for a second term in the second-highest state office.
+The then-lieutenant governor, C.E.
+"Cap" Barham of Ruston, ran unsuccessfully with Morrison in a bid for a second term in the second-highest state office.
 The two proposed a "New look" for Louisiana politics.
 In his stump speeches, Morrison often reminded his listeners that all state programs came from taxes and not everything one might prefer could be adopted.
 Yet he usually mentioned projects important to local voters.

 Gubernatorial election of 1960

 Other Morrison ticket candidates lost too, including George W. Shannon for Commissioner of Agriculture and Forestry, Fred Columbus Dent Sr., for register of state land, David Wallace Chennault, son of General Claire Chennault, for custodian of voting machines, Mrs. Marion Henderson of Colfax, Grant Parish for state comptroller, and R. W. "Tom" Farrar Jr., for state attorney general.

 In an appearance in Shreveport, Country music star Minnie Pearl campaigned for Morrison, rather than fellow entertainer Jimmie Davis.
 Morrison carried the endorsement of three of the four Louisiana Teamsters Union chapters, with only the Lake Charles branch remaining neutral in the runoff election against Davis.